Indigenous Services Canada (ISC) provides funding for social services as a matter of policy.

 10. Application Requirements and Assessment Criteria

-In cases where DIAND funds Income Assistance and Assisted Living directly to eligible clients or recipients, DIAND regional offices accept applications for income support from residents of communities where Chief and Council have not made arrangements to administer the program.
+In cases where ISC funds Income Assistance and Assisted Living directly to eligible clients or recipients, ISC regional offices accept applications for income support from residents of communities where Chief and Council have not made arrangements to administer the program.

 Income Assistance and Assisted Living applicants (or their guardians or maintainers on their behalf) must demonstrate their eligibility for funding.
 Applicants must meet the qualifying requirements of their province or territory of residence (including an assessment of financial need which covers their employability, family composition and age, and financial resources available to their household).

-For Assisted Living, before funding an eligible recipient, DIAND will verify that the associated care facility can demonstrate that:
+For Assisted Living, before funding an eligible recipient, ISC will verify that the associated care facility can demonstrate that:

-- the care services for which the institution is invoicing DIAND do not exceed Types I and II care, federal classification or equivalent.
+the care services for which the institution is invoicing ISC do not exceed Types I and II care, federal classification or equivalent.